-Parrots really enjoy the taste of seeds.
-Given the opportunity, many parrots will avoid eating all other foods in favor of a seed-based diet.
+Parrots enjoy eating seeds because they’re fatty and flavorful.
+Given a choice, many parrots will avoid eating all other foods in favor of a seed-based diet.

 Why Do Parrots Like Seeds?

 Parrots remove the hulls with their beaks before consuming the tasty seed within.

 Providing seeds in their shells on a food tray inside the parrot’s cage allows them to carry out this natural behavior in captivity.
 It’s something that parrots enjoy as part of their daily routine.

 However, the problem with parrots liking seeds so much is that they can become addicted, refusing to eat all other foods.
 Seed addiction is a genuine problem among pet parrots.

 Also, parrots will cherry-pick the seeds they like the most, abandoning the others.

 A diet consisting almost entirely of seeds harms a parrot’s well-being.
 The following health problems are caused by a diet that’s too high in seeds:

 Seeds are high in fat and carbohydrates, meaning overconsumption can lead to obesity.